spacer

 Previous slide Next slide

 Since Spain was too weak either to help or hinder Jackson, the general gathered forces for an invasion.
-Taking a page from history, he enlisted the aid of Creek warriors, offering Coweta Creek chief William McIntosh $50 a head for each American-owned slave he could capture in Florida.
+In keeping with U.S. policies since the 1790s, Jackson enlisted the aid of Creek warriors.
+He offered the Coweta Creek chief William McIntosh $50 a head for each American-owned slave his men could capture.
 The practice of sending Creeks against the Seminole maroons dated back to the Treaty of New York in 1790, with roots in the colonial-era slave trade.
-For the Black Seminoles, this policy would have lingering, and terrifying, consequences.
+For the Black Seminoles, this policy would have lingering, terrifying consequences.

 Previous slidespacerspacer